Crossbow-js/crossbow.github.io/_src/docs/examples/gulp.md

 cb.task('build', ['task1', 'task2']);
 ```

-## 2 tasks in sequence, where 2nd is 2 tasks in parallel
+## Run 2 tasks in sequence, where 2nd is 2 tasks in parallel
+Again notice how in the Crossbow example, things just work as you expect them to.
 ```js
 // gulp
 gulp.task('build', gulp.series(